Annual Salary

 You'll usually need:

-You can apply directly for jobs.
-You'll usually need:
+You can apply directly to become an emergency care assistant.
+You'll usually need to:

 You'll need to:

-With experience, you could apply for a trainee technician job or a student paramedic post.
-You could then take an approved paramedic science degree, leading to registration as a paramedic.
+With experience and further study, you could apply to train as a paramedic.
+You could start by applying to become a trainee emergency medical technician or a student paramedic.
+You could then take an approved paramedic science degree.

-You could also become a team leader or supervisor with responsibility for a team of ECAs, or move into a human resources or training role.
+You could also become a team leader or supervisor and be responsible for a team of emergency care assistants.

 You'll need: